 Above here is a function written for a 32-bit architecture, i.e. x86 machine code, to calculate the Fibonacci number.

 Writing machine code is indisputably quite irritating because it requires checking numerical codes every now and then for every other instruction that is ran.
 Who the heck has the time for that?
 And that is the reason Low-level Programming was born.

 But if you ask about low-level programming to High-level programmers, the answer you would get is this:

 Image Source: pixabay.com

-Low-level languages do have an added advantage of giving lose control of the CPU but their codes are extremely difficult to understand and debug by fellow programmers.
-Every other architecture family have their own set of assembly language, which means that code written for one is impossible to run on the other.
-Which in short means, the code is not portable.
+Low-level languages have an added advantage of losing control of the CPU, but their codes are extremely difficult to understand and debug by fellow programmers.
+Every other architecture family has its own assembly language set, which means that code written for one is impossible to run on the other.
+Which, in short, means the code is not portable.

-Advantages of High Level Language is that are extremely portable on the other hand and they are mostly used to write software’s which can run on multiple platforms and architectures.
-Neither of them can replace each other because they two are two sides of the same coin.
+High Level Language’s advantages are that they are extremely portable; on the other hand, and they are mostly used to write software that can run on multiple platforms and architectures.
+Neither of them can replace each other because the two are two sides of the same coin.